 South San Francisco, September 21, 2015

-You are invited to attend a community forum to discuss permanent lighting at the El Camino High school stadium, as part of a program to bring science education, field upgrades and energy efficiency to South San Francisco.
+You are invited to take part in our community project to add permanent LED lighting at the El Camino High school stadium.
+This project aims to bring science education, field upgrades and energy efficiency to South San Francisco.

-With the addition of these lights, our student athletes will be able to compete in the evenings and experience the thrill of performing when their parents and other community members can attend.
+With the addition of these LED stadium lights, our student athletes will be able to compete in the evenings and experience the thrill of performing when their parents and other community members can attend.

 We are committed to ensuring that the questions and/or concerns of the community are addressed.